MasterofNull/nixos/README.md

 If all that has worked out well.
 Run:
 Note: Replace HOST-NAME with flake names set within the flakes.nix.
-(Examples: mac, rog, iso, rig)
+(Examples: mac, rog, iso, rig) Also we can update our nix flake file before switching to our new build.
+To make sure we don't get any errors while switching.

 ```
 cd nixos/
+nix flake update --extra-experimental-features nix-command --extra-experimental-features flakes
 sudo nixos-rebuild --flake .#HOST-NAME --impure switch
 ```